chrisong88/openbadge-server/API.md

 <a name="postmeeting"></a>
 ###POST /:projectID/meetings

-Add chunks to a meeting
+Add chunks to a meeting, tell us what chunks it has up until

 **Headers Passed**